lebgoodyear/CMEECourseWork/README.md

 * Test .R script, which sources the main script and contains suitable parameters to test the functions.
 * Cluster .R script which contains the code to be run on the cluster
 * A bash script to manage the cluster queue
+* Self-sufficient R script containing the answer to question 30 in as few characters as possible

 ### 10. C (Week 10)

-Work-in-progress scripts from C week.
+All scripts from C week.

 ### 11. MiniProject